x-vin/covidcures/docs/src/ayurvedic.md

 - **Breathlessness: Kanakaasava** (10ml with equal amount of water, twice a day, or as directed by Ayurvedic physician)

 ### Typical duration of treatment:
-About 15 days of medication required for the treatment of mild Covid, according to the Ayush Ministry publication, National Clinical Management Protocol Based On Ayurveda And Yoga For Management Of Covid-19
+About 15 days of medication required for the treatment of mild Covid, according to the Ayush Ministry publication, National Clinical Management Protocol Based On Ayurveda And Yoga For Management Of Covid-19.

 ### Outcome:
 The protocols are known to offer significant benefits as prophylactic measure, and for the treatment of mild or moderate Covid-19, as well as in the treatment of long Covid.

 The efficacy of AYUSH64 was scientifically studied in asymptomatic, mild and moderate disease without risk factors for poor outcome and those not requiring emergency interventions or hospitalization are eligible to take Ayush-64. **Mild to moderate COVID-19 cases showing initial symptoms like fever, malaise, body ache, nasal congestion, nasal discharge, headache, cough etc. and asymptomatic cases of COVID-19 can preferably start AYUSH- 64 within 7 days of diagnosis of the disease through RT-PCR for better outcome.**  It has been scientifically found to be useful in the treatment of asymptomatic, mild and moderate COVID-19 infection as an adjunct to standard care through robust clinical trials conducted in the country.
 The results of the clinical trials demonstrated that AYUSH-64 as an adjunct to standard of care (SoC) showed clinically significant improvement and thus lesser period of hospitalization as compared to SoC alone.

 A [study][34] recorded: The experimental studies of AYUSH-64 have shown that it was safe and non-toxic in the dose of 500 mg / kg of body weight for 12 weeks.
 It is found to be effective in fevers of unknown etiology, filarial lymphangitis and derangement of liver function besides its anti -malarial activity.
-Various Ayurveda classics describe activities and properties of the ingredients of AYUSH-64 in respiratory diseases and also acute infectious diseases with pulmonary complications. "
+Various Ayurveda classics describe activities and properties of the ingredients of AYUSH-64 in respiratory diseases and also acute infectious diseases with pulmonary complications.

 ### Significant side effects:
 None reported for therapeutic dosages; generally deemed safe and nontoxic.
-A [study][35] recorded that the experimental studies of AYUSH-64 have shown that it was **safe and non-toxic in the dose of 500 mg / kg of body weight for 12 weeks.**
+A [study][35] recorded that the experimental studies of AYUSH-64 have shown that it was **safe and non-toxic in the dose of 500 mg/kg of body weight for 12 weeks.**

 ### Recommended quantity for stocking:
 **VACANT**